At a glance

 The essential oils of cinnamon bark, which consist of approximately 60 to 90 percent cinnamaldehyde, have been shown to function as effective insecticides and fungicides.

-This allows it to be easily absorbed by the body, where it helps protect against oxidative stress and may reduce the risk of metabolic syndrome.
+This allows it to be easily absorbed by the body, where it helps strengthen the body’s capacity to counteract oxidative stress.

 Other significant health benefits of cinnamon include: